| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 Very few governments are taking this issue seriously.
 In most cases politicians neither grasp the underlying physics nor the full consequences of failing to promptly make the public policy changes that are necessary to avert a global warming disaster.
 The existing political responses are at best half measures that may temporarily deceive the public but will not solve the problem.
 The catastrophic consequences of these inadequate political responses will be born by our children.

-It is shown that a change in atmospheric greenhouse gas concentration between time a and time b causes an emission temperature increase (Tab - Taa) over dry ground in accordance with the equation:
+It is shown that a change in atmospheric greenhouse gas concentration between time a and time b causes an atmospheric emission temperature ratio (Tab / Taa) given by:

 where: